SaketDronamraju/Emotional-Detector-using-CNN-and-OpencV/README.md

 # Emotion Detection using CNN and OpenCV

-This is an Emotional detector that was made using a CNN model which is being implemented on a live camera using the OpenCV modules
+This is an Emotional detector that was made using a CNN model which is being implemented on a live camera using OpenCV modules

 Emotion Detector